rerrorctf/ret/README.md

 - `wizardpostcommand`
   - This will be executed by the `wizard` after they have worked their own magic.
   - It is passed to `bash -c`

+- `chatusername`
+  - This username will be used when sending with the chat command

+- `chatwebhookurl`
+  - This will be used to send chat message to discord.

 ## The .ret Directory Structure